mymunaalom/MusicVisuals/README.md

 In the process of this assignment I learned a lot more about github, like the use of branches, which we struggled at the start but we figured it out anyway.
 In terms of programming, it also took me some time to fully understand how all the coordinates work, although we used them in the labs, making my own shapes forced me to know how to position shapes besides being in the center of the screen.
 I feel like creating the shape that I wanted also forced me to use some maths concepts such as sin and cos, to make a line look like a circle or like a flower.

+Amber --

+What I'm really proud of in this assignment is how well everything fits together.
+The way the visuals, like the bouncing trees and drifting clouds, match up with the music creates a really fun experience.
+It took some work to get it just right, but seeing it all come together and capture the vibe of SpongeBob SquarePants makes me feel proud about what I've done.
+Java is not my strong suit however, I feel like I learned a lot throughout this project.
+I learned more about GitHub, especially how to use branches, though it was tough at first.
+In programming, understanding coordinates took me some time.
+Making my own shapes made me figure out how to position them properly on the screen as well as altering the speeds, sizes and perfecting the colours I wanted.

 # Markdown Tutorial

 This is *emphasis*